strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/WindowsCLI/WindowsCLI.md

 <pre>net user Administrator password1234</pre>

+Please note, that is a very bad password.
+Come up with something better.
+But, please remember it.

 Now that we disabled **Windows Defender**, we can head back to our **Kali** terminal.

 Within the terminal, please run the following command: